zeromq/netmq/docs/push-pull.md

                 //process tasks forever
                 while (true)
                 {
-                    //workload from the vetilator is a simple delay
+                    //workload from the ventilator is a simple delay
                     //to simulate some work being done, see
-                    //Ventilator.csproj Proram.cs for the workload sent
+                    //Ventilator.csproj Program.cs for the workload sent
                     //In real life some more meaningful work would be done string workload = receiver.ReceiveFrameString();
                     //simulate some work being done